-Ensure that the test you choose has a range of questions that not only help you narrow down the focus of your assessment.
-Meaning, you should test for skills, learn if they have the desired knowledge, and get to know them.
+Ensure that the test you choose has a range of questions that help you narrow down the focus of your assessment.
+You should test for skills, learn if they have the desired knowledge, and get to know them.

 2. Validate the Test

 Ensure the validity of the test you’re going to use before you share it with the applicants.